 About Duquesne University’s Family Nurse Practitioner Program

-The nursing curriculum in Duquesne University’s online MSN and Post-Master’s Certificate in Family (Individual Across the Lifespan) Nurse Practitioner programs includes clinical hours geared toward preparation for both national certification exams and licensure.
+The nursing curriculum in Duquesne University’s online Post-Master’s Certificate in Family (Individual Across the Lifespan) Nurse Practitioner programs includes clinical hours geared toward preparation for both national certification exams and licensure.

-Duquesne’s programs offer nurses the convenient opportunity to pursue a degree remotely while maintaining their busy careers and personal lives.
-For more information, visit the Duquesne University website.
+Duquesne’s programs provide nurses with a convenient opportunity to pursue a degree remotely while maintaining their busy careers and personal lives.